Project Scientist with the California Institute for Water Resources (Assistant/Associate/Full Rank-Represented 50% Variable FTE)

 How to Apply

-If interested in this position, please visit: https://recruit.ucanr.edu/ and choose "applicants" (refer to position #24-13)
+If interested in this position, please visit: https://recruit.ucanr.edu/ and choose "applicants" (refer to position #24-30).
+An in-person finalist interview may be required as part of the search process.

-Closing Date: To assure full consideration, application packets, including a candidate DEI and research statement, must be received by December 31, 2024 - (open until filled).
+To ensure full consideration, complete application packets must be received by April 21, 2025 (open until filled).

 Questions?